How to permanently remove ?m=1 from URLs in Blogger

 const deviceType = getDeviceType(request.headers.get("User-Agent"));

-// TODO: You can modify the response here :)
+// OPTIONAL: You can further modify the response here :)

 return response;